disblu/mexican-states/README.md

 This command will create 3 models (State, City and Neighborhood).

-To populate the database run the next command: (it's going to populate the database with the data of each state, city and neighborhood of Mexico.)
+To populate the database run the next command: (it's going to populate the database with the data of each state, city and neighborhood of México)

 ```ruby
 rails g mexican:states:seed